Fall 2017 Deadlines:

-- GSPP expects an undergraduate grade point average (GPA) of at least 3.5 and a graduate GPA of 3.0.
+- GSPP looks for an undergraduate grade point average (GPA) of 3.5 and, if applicable, a graduate GPA of at least a 3.0.

 - GSPP reviews each application in its entirety to determine all assets an applicant brings to the program.
 Please be sure to highlight your strengths if your GRE scores/GPA are lower than our baseline scores.